userapp-io/userapp-angular/README.md

 To connect your AngularJS app to a back-end API, perform the AJAX requests on the same domain.
 And then on the back-end, get the cookie `ua_session_token` and use UserApp's [token.heartbeat()](https://app.userapp.io/#/docs/token/#heartbeat) or [user.get()](https://app.userapp.io/#/docs/user/#get) to verify that the user is authenticated.
 The result should then be cached to reduce round-trips to UserApp.

+## PhoneGap

+This module works perfectly out of the box with [PhoneGap](http://phonegap.com/).
+But if you want persistent sessions (like the Facebook, Twitter, and Instagram apps has), you need to include [userapp-phonegap](https://github.com/userapp-io/userapp-phonegap) into your project.
+It will automatically extend the AngularJS module with functionality that sets up persistent sessions.

 ## Services

 ### user